gourie/website/content/authors/admin/_index.md

 bio: My current research focuses on incorporating prior knowledge into deep neural networks and exploring how to make neural segmentation nets more shape-aware.

 interests:
-- Artificial Intelligence
+- machine learning
-- Computer Vision
+- computer vision

 education:
   courses: